Rajasthan: Gurjara-Pratihara

-Medieval and Early Modern
+Medieval and early modern eras

-Prithviraj Chauhan defeated the invading Muhammad Ghori in the First Battle of Tarain in 1191.
-In 1192 CE, Muhammad Ghori decisively defeated Prithviraj at the Second Battle of Tarain.
-After the defeat of Chauhan in 1192 CE, a part of Rajasthan came under Muslim rulers.
-The principal centers of their powers were Nagaur and Ajmer.
+The Ghurids had made an attempt to invade India through southern Rajasthan, however they were defeated in the Battle of Kasahrada on 1178 by a confederacy of Rajputs under Mularaja II of the Kingdom of Gujarat.
+Prithviraj Chauhan led a confederacy of Rajput clans and defeated the invading Ghruids under Muhammad Ghori in the First Battle of Tarain in 1191.
+In 1192, Muhammad Ghori decisively defeated Prithviraj at the Second Battle of Tarain.
+After the defeat of Chauhan in the same year, a part of Rajasthan came under Muslim rulers.
+The principal centres of their powers were Nagaur and Ajmer.
 Ranthambhore was also under their suzerainty.
 At the beginning of the 13th century, the most prominent and powerful state of Rajasthan was Mewar.
-The Rajputs resisted the Muslim incursions into India, although a number of Rajput kingdoms eventually became subservient to the Delhi Sultanate.
+Since the invasion of the Muslim Turks from the 13th century onwards, the Rajputs resisted the Muslim incursions into India, and preserved Hindu culture at their courts.

 The Rajputs put up resistance to the Islamic invasions with their warfare and chivalry for centuries.
-The Rana's of Mewar led other kingdoms in its resistance to outside rule.
-Rana Hammir Singh, defeated the Tughlaq dynasty and recovered a large portion of Rajasthan.
+The Ranas of Mewar led other kingdoms in their resistance to outside rule.
+Rana Hammir Singh defeated the Tughlaq dynasty and recovered a large portion of Rajasthan.
 The indomitable Rana Kumbha defeated the Sultans of Malwa, Nagaur and Gujarat and made Mewar the most powerful Rajput Kingdom in India.
-The ambitious Rana Sanga united the various Rajput clans and fought against the foreign powers in India.
+The ambitious Rana Sanga united the various Rajput clans, including the Muslim Khanzadas of Mewat under Raja Hasan Khan Mewati, and fought against the foreign powers in India.
 Rana Sanga defeated the Afghan Lodi Empire of Delhi and crushed the Turkic Sultanates of Malwa and Gujarat.
-Rana Sanga then tried to create an Indian empire but was defeated by the first Mughal Emperor Babur at Khanua.
+Rana Sanga then tried to create an Indian empire but was defeated by the first Mughal Emperor Babur at Khanwa.
 The defeat was due to betrayal by the Tomar King Silhadi of Raisen.
-After Rana Sanga's death, Marwar rose as a power center in Rajasthan under Rao Maldev Rathore.
+After Rana Sanga's death, Marwar rose as a power centre in Rajasthan under Rao Maldeo Rathore.
 He conquered Jaisalmer, parts of Gujarat, Jalore, Nagaur, Ajmer, Sanchore, Bhinmal, Radhanpur, Bayana, Tonk, Toda and Nabhara.
-He expanded the territories of Marwar up to Sindh-Cholistan in west and his northern boundary was just fifty km from Delhi.
+He expanded the territories of Marwar up to Sindh-Cholistan in west and his northern boundary was just fifty kilometres from Delhi.
 After defeating Humayun, Sher Shah came towards Rajputana.
 He defeated Chiefs of Rathore army by trickery in Battle of Sammel and captured some territory of Marwar but it was recovered by Rathores in 1545.
-After that Rajputana remained mostly free from Islamic occupation till the Akbar's conquest of Rajputana.